goofy2k/ESPhome-starter/README.md

 I have a server running under Docker on my Synology NAS.
 I can access the ESPHome dashboard in my browser with http://NAS-IP:6052, which uses the default port number.
 The docker container uses an external bound volume, which means that contents of the /config folder of the application is directly accessible for me on the storage volume of the NAS.

+NOTE: the Docker container must have the network set to "host".
+If you use "bridge" there are connection problems with a dynamic IP address and with the "fallback hotspot" (see later).

 In this example I will create the firmware for a very basic application on a SB-NodeMCU-ESP32 board from Joy-It (https://joy-it.net/en/products/SBC-NodeMCU-ESP32).
 Documentation for this board can be found here: https://joy-it.net/files/files/Produkte/SBC-NodeMCU-ESP32/SBC-NodeMCU-ESP32-Manual-20200320.pdf